 Where is Norfolk Island?

-Norfolk Island is located approximately 1000km off the east coast of Australia.
-Flights to Norfolk Island are only a short 2.5hr duration and are direct from either Sydney or Brisbane with Qantas.
 Sydney flights operate Mondays and Fridays with a seasonal Sunday flight.
 Brisbane flights operate Tuesdays, Thursdays and Saturdays.

 Do I Need a Passport to Travel to Norfolk Island?

 Qantas operates the flights out of the international terminals.
-That means you can also purchase items duty-free (as long as you are travelling on your passport), just remember standard duty-free allowances apply when returning back to mainland Australia.
+That means you can also purchase items duty-free to Norfolk Island (as long as you are travelling on your passport), just remember standard duty-free allowances apply when returning back to mainland Australia.
 Plus, Norfolk Island's currency is the Australian Dollar so no need to worry about exchange rates!

 Norfolk Island Weather